thomasgtaylor/how.wtf/content/post/2022-12-01-how-to-push-an-empty-commit-in-git.md

 ---
-title: How to push an empty commit in Git
-date: 2022-12-01T23:05:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2022-12-01 23:05:00-04:00
 description: How to push without making changes in git.
-categories:
-- Programming
 tags:
-- Git
+- git
+title: How to push an empty commit in Git
 ---

 Pushing an empty commit using Git is straightforward.
 Git provides an optional flag on the `git commit` command: `--allow-empty`.